libavg/libavg/sphinxdoc/misc.rst

         .. py:method:: __init__(fileName)

             Loads an image file from disk and returns it as bitmap object.

+        .. py:method:: blt(srcBmp, pos)

+            Copies the pixels of srcBmp into the current bitmap at pos.

         .. py:method:: getAvg() -> float